 If you are new to making your own homemade cleaning products essential oils will likely be your biggest investment, but it is not a purchase you will have to make frequently!
 My suggestion when just starting out with homemade cleaners is to get Eucalyptus oil, Tea Tree oil, lavender oil, and a citrus oil you enjoy the scent of.
 You can expand your oil collection later, but these will pack the most antibacterial, antiviral, antifungal and antiseptic properties for your budget.
 Also, don’t get caught up in the lure of expensive oils, there are high-quality essential oil brands that are reasonably priced available both online and off.
 My favorite “starter kit” of essential oils is available on Amazon the Pure Therapeutic Grade Basic Aromatherapy Sampler Essential Oil Gift Set- contains 10 ml each of Eucalyptus, Lavender (Bulgarian), Lemon, Peppermint, Sweet Orange and Tea Tree by Edens Garden for around $39.

-This Homemade Grout Cleaner contains baking soda, a known odor absorbent, vinegar a good deodorizer, and tea tree oil which contains strong antibacterial and fungicidal properties.
+This Homemade Grout Cleaner contains baking soda, a known odor absorbent, vinegar a good deodorizer, and tea tree oil which has a pleasant fresh scent that is similar to peppermint or eucalyptus.
 I knew this recipe had potential.
 But when I actually used it, I was amazed.
 All boy bathroom odors were neutralized, not covered with artificial scents of mountain breezes, and spring rain.
 All smells were and still are GONE.
 All that lingered was a faint tea tree oil scent, which is similar to eucalyptus.

 Ready to mix up your own?
 It is super easy, but there are a few things to keep in mind.
 Remember in 6th-grade science and acid-base reactions?
 Yeah, you are going to want to mix your baking soda and vinegar in a big bowl.
 Once the baking soda and vinegar reaction settles down, and all the ingredients are stirred in you will be left with a loose paste (think soft-scrub cream consistency), I transferred mine to a mason jar, but a container you dip your sponge in would actually work better.